-The quality of a screwdriver is arguably more closely related to its price than that of any other class of tools, which is why it is very important NOT to buy cheap, unknown brands.
+The quality of a screwdriver is arguably more closely related to its price than that of any other class of tools.
+Therefore, it is very important NOT to buy cheap, unknown brands.
 The most common problem with substandard screwdrivers is that the tips, regardless of the type, do not fit the drive of the screws properly.

-Phillips screws are a good example; some manufacturers in Asia and the Far East make the cross-shaped drive in their screws narrower and deeper than similar screws made in the West, and while screwdrivers made to fit screws of Eastern manufacture work perfectly, the sharper profile of these screwdrivers mean that they do NOT work on screws made in the West , because they do not match the profile of the screw drive.
+Phillips screws are a good example.
+Some manufacturers in Asia and the Far East make the cross-shaped drive in their screws narrower and deeper than similar screws made in the west.
+And while the screwdrivers that are made to fit screws of eastern manufacture work perfectly, the sharper profile of these screwdrivers mean that they do NOT work on screws made in the west, because they do not match the profile of the screw drive.

-There are other examples, such as the fact that the tips of cheap screwdrivers are either too soft, or too brittle, which means that can (and do) they break under load, or deform to the point of uselessness before the screw is even loosened.
-In both cases the screw can be so damaged that it becomes almost impossible to extract it even with high quality tools.
+There are other examples like the tips of cheap screwdrivers are either too soft or too brittle, which means that they can easily break under load.
+As a result, the screw gets damaged to a point that it becomes almost impossible to extract it even by using high-quality tools.

 So, when you are shopping for screwdrivers, always look for reputable brands, and take along a sample of the screws that you are going to be working with.
 Test the tip of the screwdriver against the drive to ensure a proper fit, and do not purchase tools that do not match the drive in the screw perfectly.